 groups.yahoo.com/group/Expats-in-Switzerland.
 A discussion forum and full of good advice about many practical issues from moving to Switzerland to finding peanut butter and maple syrup.
 From here you can find a large list of more specific newsgroups and online communities for Switzerland.

 www.swiss-schools.ch.
 Listing of private schools and colleges throughout Switzerland.
 List of those running summer courses and camps.

-www.tes.co.uk/jobs/.
-Excellent job search facility for qualified teachers.
-Many international positions including Switzerland
+www.oxfordseminars.ca/esl-info/teaching-english-in-switzerland.
+Excellent TEFL training and job search facility with positions including Switzerland